How is it made? Is resin different from rosin? Can I smoke it?

 Live resin is typically made using a butane extraction process, whereas live rosin is solvent-less and typically made using a heat press (rosin press).

 Cannabis is a powerful yet delicate plant.
-You can keep it simple and smoke the buds or flowers, but you can also extract oils, waxes, and other concentrates (like live resin or rosin) from the plant which can then either be smoked, vaped, or used to cook with.
+You can keep it simple and smoke the buds or flowers, but you can also extract oils, waxes, and other concentrates (like crumble) from the plant which can then either be smoked, vaped, or used to cook with.
 This process of extraction refines the plant, allowing for more control over specific cannabinoid concentrations within the end product.

 So what is live resin?
 How is it extracted or made?